 Ten years later in the 1911 census the family was living in 15 Alun View Mold.
 Father Richard Rees was 55 and still an ‘assorter’ in the tin plate works.
 This census tells us his birthplace was Alltwin Glamorgan.
 His wife of 36 years Elizabeth was 54 and living at home were Philip 25 a tinman, Richard Garmon 22 a’doubler’ in the tin works, Ebeneezer 20 (married) and a labourer in the tin works.
 Harold was 14 and a ‘cold roller’ also in the tin works.
 Albert 9 was at school and 83 year old Benjamin Wigley – father in law, a widower was descibed (incredibly) as a labourer.
 This census form tells us that there had been 10 children born to Richard and Elizabeth and 9 of them were still alive.
 There was no mention of Ebeneezer’s wife.
 Where was she?

 Many thanks to Jennifer Ackerman who sent us the answer to our question about Ebeneezer’s wife.

-“Regarding a page that you did on Flintshire War Memorials about Harold Rees from Mold who was killed in ww1, you asked at the end where was his brother Ebeneezer’s wife as there was no mention of her, her name was Sophia nee Jones born 1892, they had 1 son Gwilliam and 3 daughters, Elizabeth, Helen and Myra, Myra was born 1924 and was my mother.”
+“Regarding a page that you did on Flintshire War Memorials about Harold Rees from Mold who was killed in ww1, you asked at the end where was his brother Ebeneezer’s wife as there was no mention of her, her name was Sophia nee Jones born 1892, they had 1 son Gwilliam and 3 daughters, Elizabeth, Ellen and Myra, Myra was born 1924 and was my mother.”